| Title: | Affinity Propagation Clustering |

 Apart from minor adaptations and optimizations, the AP

-clustering functionality of the function apcluster
+clustering functionality of the function apcluster is

 largely analogous to Frey's and Dueck's Matlab code